OmarMiniesy/MiniawyManager/README.md

 > Check if admin user

 ### Flags and operations
-> filtering and sorting at the same time

-> no arguments prints everything
+> no arguments calls the GUI?

 > Fix the printing to make it smaller